How we assess candidates was once something to be kept secret and hidden.

 All things that will make their lives a little easier.
 Meaning they’re in the right frame of mind to do their best at the assessment.
 Meaning you’ll get much better quality evidence about whether they’re the right person for the job.

-Want to learn more about preparing for interviews?
-You can access my Interview Skills for Job Applicants online course from the Virtual Training Centre here.
-There is currently a 10% discount via the Cruise Job Fair website.
+Want to improve your interviewing technique?
+You can access my Interview Skills for Interviewers online course from the Virtual Training Centre here.